shopware/docs/concepts/commerce/catalog/products.md

     }
 ```

-Besides their relation to categories, products can also link to a set of *property group options*.

 * **Product variant**: A sellable product.
 Products are a self-referencing entity, which is interpreted as a parent-child relationship.
 Similarly, product variants are also generally mapped to products.
 This mechanism is used to model variants.
 This also provides inheritance between field values from parent products to child products.

 ```mermaid